tmbuza/iMAP/index.md

 * Metadata: iMAP/data/metadata/
 * Mapping files: iMAP/data/metadata/

 Re-run checkFiles command everytime you change the original data files.
+It is important to maintain the format presented by the demo data.

 ```{}
 bash iMAP/code/00_checkFiles_driver.bash